AbuBudgie/harmless.exe/README.md

 Upon fulfillment of said requirement and its detection, the user will be given a code to decrypt all of the information.

 If the user does not fulfill the requirement, the data will stay encrypted indefinitely.

+These outcomes will be presented through a one minute video demo and 2 page report.